marlonmetal/avalanche-docs/docs/specs/abigen.md

 ## Example Code

-Setup the connection to `avalanchego`, then deploy, call, and fetch values from the contract.
+Setup the connection to `metalgo`, then deploy, call, and fetch values from the contract.

 Abigen offers more features for complicated contracts, the following is provided as an example to get started using the basic contract